-The COVID-19 pandemic is rapidly evolving, and the ultimate impact on our business, results of operations, financial condition and cash flows is uncertain and difficult to predict.
+The societal and economic impact of the COVID-19 pandemic is continuing to evolve, and the ultimate impact on our business, results of operations, financial condition and cash flows is uncertain and difficult to predict.
 The global pandemic has severely impacted businesses worldwide, including many in the health insurance sector.
 In response to the pandemic, we have implemented additional steps related to our care delivery, our member support, and our internal policies and operations.